openharmony/ability_ability_lite/services/abilitymgr_lite/README.md

 ## Introduction

 `Ability Manager Service` plays an important role in OpenHarmony.
-This module focuses provides functions such as managing ability stacks, managing application processes, and controlling ability slice lifecycle.
+This module provides functions such as managing ability stacks, managing application processes, and controlling ability slice lifecycle.

 ## Features